 The district is now in a financial position that enables it to address building and property maintenance needs that have been deferred over the past 3-5 years.
-The administration recommends creating a prioritized maintenance schedule to address needs that can be managed within the parameters of the school district's general fund budget, while having a minimal impact on the fund balance.
+The administration in cooperation with the maintenance department will work to create a prioritized maintenance schedule to address needs that can be managed within the parameters of the school district's general fund budget, while having a minimal impact on the fund balance.